davidcurrie2001/GittingStartedWithRStudio/README.md

 # GittingStartedWithRStudio
-A guide to getting started using Git/GitHub in RStudio
+See the wiki pages for a guide to getting started using Git/GitHub in RStudio